forestdb/forestdb.org/models/jmss-irony.md

 - Shannon Syracuse

 ## Empirical Phenomenon of Interest
 Built on top of the hyperbole model, the Irony Model accounts for a situation where the speaker's intended meaning is the opposite of the utterance’s literal interpretation.
 In other words, the literal meaning of an utterance does not match the speaker's intended meaning.
 This violates the Gricean Principle's maxim of quality, which refers to remaining truthful in conversation.
 One would imagine that this complication would confuse the listener.
 While it may initially, this model explores how it provides insight into the real feelings had by the speaker.
 The irony model is unique in how it approaches non-literal interpretations, despite still utilizing the Question-Under-Discussion (QUD), state of the world, and valence, all of which are pre-established in the hyperbole model.
-Its uniqueness is contributed to a new factor: arousal, which measures how intensely a speaker feels about a state.
+Its uniqueness is attributed to a new factor: arousal, which measures how intensely a speaker feels about a state.

 ## Modeling Approach Taken
 The Rational Speech Act framework views communication as reasoning between a speaker and a listener.
 There are three levels of inference, the most sophisticated being the pragmatic listener.
 The pragmatic listener interprets an utterance given by the speaker to a naive listener about some state of the world.
 This pragmatic listener uses Bayesian inference to reason what state of the world the speaker is trying to convey to the literal listener given that this speaker is reasoning about how the literal listener will interpret that utterance.
 The speaker infers the state of the world and chooses to produce an utterance for the literal listener, maximizing the probability that the literal listener will correctly infer the state of the world.
 The literal listener only has its priors and the utterance of the speaker to infer the state of the world.